AETHERWING eMOTORSPORTS // OPS

 1.2 Chain of Command

-• Drivers: Responsible for execution on track.
+• Drivers: Responsible for execution on track and representing the team properly.

 1.3 Respect for Leadership